Mariappan Saravanan

 Major Saravanan was possibly the first officer killed in the Kargil War.
 The attack led by him came in the early stages of the conflict when adequate information was not available.
 His actions have led to him being referred to as the "Hero of Batalik".

 Early life

-Born on 10 August 1972 on the island of Rameswaram in the Indian state of Tamil Nadu, Saravanan began his schooling at Kendriya Vidyalaya in Gaya district and continued his high school in Campion Anglo-Indian Higher Secondary School in Tiruchirapalli and later graduated from St. Joseph's College, Tiruchirapalli in 1992.
-Saravanan was also the president of the student union at St. Joseph's College in 1992 and was a C certificate holder of NCC.
+Born on 10 August 1972 on the island of Rameswaram in the Indian state of Tamil Nadu, Saravanan began his schooling at Kendriya Vidyalaya in Gaya district and continued his high school in Campion Anglo-Indian Higher Secondary School in Tiruchirapalli and later graduated from St. Joseph's College, Tiruchirappalli in 1992.
+Saravanan was also the president of the student union at st joseph college and was a C certificate holder of NCC.
 His father Lt.
 Colonel Adi Mariappan died in a road accident in Bangalore on 19 June 1989 while serving in the Indian Peace Keeping Force during Operation Pawan in Sri Lanka.
 He has two sisters.